Sealaska Heritage Institute Celebration

 A revived tradition of the Menominee Nation, the annual Menominee Pageant is a show of pantomime, live music, and Native dance that marks the beginning of Menominee Powwow week each summer.
 Since the pageant’s renaissance in 2016, the College of Menominee Nation has imagined the event as an opportunity to engage performers and storytellers across generations, bridging heritage with contemporary theater practices and highlighting culture bearers of all ages.

-Categories: Performance.
+Categories: Performances.
+Kids & Families.
 Cost: Free.
 Event Location: Keshena, Wisconsin.

 Wednesday, July 29, 2026.